mfiumara/dotfiles/README.md

 ## NixOS

-For NixOS, the scripts will probably not work.
-Just run the `./nix/setup.sh` script and figure out the rest from there.
+For NixOS, the scripts will not work.
+Run the `./nix/setup.sh` script and everything will be installed.
+NOTE: This assumes you have checked out this respotiroy in the home directory under ~/dotfiles!